dankrajnak/AzureIoTNodeMonitor/Readme.md

 ```Javascript
 new IoTMonitor([connectionString])
 ```
 * `connectionString {string}` — the device connection string to connect with the Azure IoT Hub.
-Learn how to to connect your device to Azure [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-device-management-get-started)
+Learn how to to connect your device to Azure [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-node-node-device-management-get-started).
+If no connection string is provided, IoTMonitor will check environment variables.

 ### Methods
 ```javascript